What was I thinking?

 - That wallpaper

 Okay, let’s put things straight.
 I’m a Jamaican by birth.
 But when I came to live in England, I was amazed at the different looks and effects people had on their walls!
-Where I grew up, walls are just painted!
+Where I grew up, the walls are just painted!
 Your choice of colour paint, a brush and some old rags and that’s it!
 Job done!

 Not here!
 I saw such interesting patterns, colours and textures on people’s walls, even in some office buildings, that I began to investigate.
 What I discovered was that you could create the look you want by using wallpaper!
 Some people use it as a feature wall effect (basically just covering one wall in a room).
 It would go well with the other walls as they’re usually painted in one of the colours of the wallpaper, or a complementary colour.

 So one day, I decided, I was going to give my spare bedroom a makeover!
-To sum it up, I would say based on the choice of wallpaper I made, I have poor taste!
+To sum it up, I would say based on the choice of wallpaper I made, I have a poor taste!
 I don’t know what was going through that handy man’s head as he prepared the wall and put that paper up!
 Wonder if he now sees me as a fool!
 I was completely mesmerised by the vast array of choice I had when I went to the store to choose wallpaper!
 I just chose one that looked unusual and came out!
 Now I have to live with this (see below) on all four walls of this tiny room until one of you lovely readers give me a solution.
 Over to you!

 - Skinny jeans